 The rise of the Hansa in the sense it is used in historiography today to describe the vast net of towns in northern Europe which were connected by mutual protection agreements and trade laws, took place during the second half of the 12th century, the same time as the process of town development and the role of towns changed.

 Towns have played an important role in many cultures, from Babylon to Aegypt, Ancient Greece and the Roman Imperium as well as in the cultures of the Maya and Inka.
 But except for the Greek polis and Republican Rome, those towns were governed by kings and the society structure was hierarchical.

 Bergen, the German Hansa quarter Tyske Bryggen

 In the feudal system of the Middle Ages, towns did not stand on their own, but in vassalty to a king, prince or bishop.
 Nor did they - except in Italy - own any land.
 But in the 11th century, there was a development to gain more independency, especially the right of self-administration.
-A citizen government developed with guilds and councils, elections and meetings under the leadership of the merchants who were the most important social group.
+A citizen government developed with guilds and elected councils under the leadership of the merchants who were the most important social group.
 The right to actively participate in town government was restrictied to people with possessions in the town, because it was assumed that only those who had something to lose would care to protect it (which ruled out fe. journeymen and harbour workers).

 But the rights of self-administration (including a special city law), defense (town walls) and market had to be granted by the feudal overlord.
 Many of the lords were interested in towns on their land, though, because a rich town meant tax income for them as well.